TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 It is important to remember that, in the days of HTTP 1, there *was* a performance penalty associated with making multiple requests.
 Since the introduction of HTTP 2, that performance penalty no longer applies.
 Therefore, one of the main benefits of using bundling, which was to mitigate the costs associated with HTTP 1, has become less significant.

-<span id='jsbundling-module'></span>Another downside to using JS bundling is that any changes to a module will expire the entire bundle, requiring the browser to redownload and parse everything from scratch.
+Another downside to using JS bundling is that any changes to a module will expire the entire bundle, requiring the browser to redownload and parse everything from scratch.

 In contrast, import maps keeps the modules separate, so you don't have to redownload every single module anytime something changes.
 Just the kind of performance jump that may make you consider using import maps over JS bundling.